 Your Markham electronics supply chain runs on SAP and email, and the email is where the truth is

 Custom supply chain software for a Markham firm runs $90,000 to $280,000 over 5 to 9 months.
-You build custom when SAP or generic SCM cannot give real-time supplier and component visibility, model your specific multi-tier sourcing, or integrate with the production and inventory systems your advanced-manufacturing operation runs on.
+You build custom when SAP or generic SCM (Supply Chain Management) cannot give real-time supplier and component visibility, model your specific multi-tier sourcing, or integrate with the production and inventory systems your advanced-manufacturing operation runs on.
 Standard distribution should use off-the-shelf SCM.

 Your advanced-manufacturing supply chain depends on dozens of component suppliers, lead times that shift weekly, and a SAP module that only knows what someone keyed into it.
 The real status of a critical component, whether it shipped, whether it is stuck at customs, whether a substitute is needed, lives in email threads and phone calls, not in the system.
 So your planners chase suppliers manually and find out about a shortage when the line is about to stop.